Modern Medicine, Old-Fashioned Care

 For pets with advanced periodontal disease, non-anesthetic teeth cleaning could be an option for maintenance once a healthy mouth is established.

-Professional Exam and Dental Cleaning
+Professional Exam and Dog Dental Care in Doylestown, PA

 Often we don’t realize our pets, especially cats, are experiencing pain and discomfort in the mouth.
 A comprehensive physical exam includes an examination of the mouth.
 Veterinarians know what signs of dental disease to look for during the oral exam, but only dental radiographs can detect serious problems in the tooth or under the gum line that a visual examination alone won’t identify.